Local community help make Carrog a nature friendly farm

 The path, provides a space for the local community to walk through and witness the transformation of their efforts.
 To notice how ‘their’ trees are growing, to listen to the birds chirping alongside the moo-ing of contented cows and the backdrop of a healthy, burburling river.

-This summer will see a farmer move in to Carrog.
-Taking on the small holding they will raise sheep and cattle here.
+New farming tenants have moved into Carrog, taking on the small-holding they will raise sheep and cattle here.
 On a diet that includes a rich mix of wildflowers and grasses, using grazing patterns that will allow the fields to flourish.
-They will continue the work the community has started, for many years to co
+They will continue the work the community has started, for many years to come.